 - Please submit the course catalog/class syllabi for your OD program

 - For applicants of graduates of international college and universities outside of North America only

 - Please arrange for the evaluation received by the application deadline to facilitate the review process

 - Course description, course syllabi and/or a course catalog may be requested on a case-by-case basis

-- After initial review of completed application, the Vision Science Graduate Programs Committee may contact qualifying candidates for a interview through video-conference interface (e.g., Skype)
+- After the initial review of a completed application, the Vision Science Graduate Programs Committee may contact qualifying candidates for an interview through video-conference interface (e.g., Skype)